Tour Length

 Philip Briggs

-Philip is a renowned Africa expert and author of many Bradt guidebooks to African destinations, including the guide to Tanzania.
+Philip is a renowned Africa expert and author of many Bradt guidebooks to African destinations, including the guide to Tanzania.› More about Philip

-8 Questions About Serengeti Safaris
+7 Questions About Serengeti Safaris

-When is the best time to see the Great Migration?
+When is the best time to see the great migration?

 1What opportunities are there to meet local Maasai people?

-2How can I avoid the crowds?
+2How can I avoid the crowds on a Serengeti safari?

 3What animals can I expect to see in the Serengeti?

-“The Serengeti is great when it comes to both variety and volume of wildlife.
+“The Serengeti is great when it comes to both the variety and volume of wildlife.
 Over the course of a typical Serengeti safari, you can expect to see lion on a daily basis, and with luck you will also encounter a host of other carnivores including leopard (most common around Seronera), cheetah, spotted hyena, black-backed jackal, golden jackal and bat-eared fox.
 You might also be lucky enough to see secretive nocturnal creatures such as civet, serval, genet and African wildcat.
 Also certain to be seen on Serengeti tours are elephant, buffalo, giraffe, hippo, plains zebra, wildebeest, Thomson’s gazelle, Grant’s gazelle, impala, Coke’s hartebeest and warthog.
 The localized patas monkey and black-and-white colobus are both resident in the Western Corridor.
 The black rhino is scarce and more likely to be seen in Ngorongoro Crater.
-Around 550 bird species have been recorded, among them the endemic grey-throated spurfowl, Fischer’s lovebird, rufous-tailed weaver, Usambiro barbet and grey-crested helmet-shrike.
+More than 500 bird species have been recorded, among them the endemic grey-breasted spurfowl, Fischer’s lovebird, rufous-tailed weaver, Usambiro barbet and grey-crested helmet-shrike.
 The open plains are good for terrestrial giants such as ostrich, kori bustard, secretary bird and southern ground hornbill.”

-› More about the Wildlife of Serengeti National park 4How long is the drive to the park?
+› More about the wildlife of Serengeti National park 4How long is the drive to the park?

-“Coming directly from Arusha, it is around 300km to the park headquarters at Seronera.
+“Coming directly from Arusha, it is around 300km/186mi to the park headquarters at Seronera.
 The first half of this drive follows the same surfaced road that runs past Lake Manyara to the main eastern entrance of the Ngorongoro Conservation Area (NCA).
 The second follows a rough and dusty corrugated track around the Ngorongoro Crater rim and western plains of the NCA.
 Allow at least six hours for the full drive, and ideally a full day.
 Note, however, that most Serengeti tours include overnight stops at Lake Manyara and/or Ngorongoro Crater, which helps to break up the trip.”

 5What condition are the roads in within the Serengeti?